Authentication Commands

 API Key Authentication

-For CI/CD pipelines, scripts, and programmatic access, use API keys instead of OAuth.
+For CI/CD pipelines, scripts, and other non-interactive callers, use an API key instead of OAuth.
+Set ISLO_API_KEY in the environment and the CLI skips the browser flow:

 API Key vs OAuth